 Macramé is said to derive from the knotting of leftover fringes of woven carpets.
 I like the idea of these peripheral, fringe elements eclipsing the original starting point to develop into the main event – a bit like the Edinburgh Fringe for example.

 In a similar vein, Venice was founded by Roman refugees fleeing frequent Barbarian invasions in mainland Italy.
 They found a few marshy mud plains off the coast and settled on this mutable ground.
 Gradually over many centuries, settlement on the islands created every Venetian pavement, alley and campo.
 Everything had to be built and woven together: no ground is natural in Venice.
-This is a map of the Venetian Lagoon, the woven parts are the mainland but the main attraction is the knotted fringe.
+These are maps of the Venetian Lagoon, the woven parts are the mainland but the main attraction is the knotted fringe.